Iwo110/Project1/README.md

 The script `phase1_demo.py` demonstrates the modular design with vector memory and a lightweight text summarizer.
 Launch it and converse with the bot; use the command `summary` at any time to see a recap of the dialogue.
+The summarizer loads its model only on demand so startup remains fast.
 The bot's current mood is included in prompts so responses subtly reflect its emotional state.

 ## Wprowadzenie i cele projektu